tweag/topiary/docs/book/src/getting-started/installation/index.md

 # Installation

 Topiary can be installed in a few different ways.
-For more information on these, please see the respective section:
+For more information on these, see the respective chapter:

 - [Package managers](package-managers.md)
 - [Building from source](building-from-source.md)